alexb7711/notes/queueing_theory.md

 This can be interpreted as follows.
 The left side is the rate of transitions out of state $j$.
 On the right side, $p_r q_{rj}$ is the rate of transitions from state $r$ to $j$.
 Summing over $r$ gives the overall rate of transitions into state $j$.
 Thus, theorem 2.16 is a statement that the rate of transitions out of a state equals the rate of transitions into the state.

 # Simple Markovian Queuing Models
+In this chapter we develop a broad class of simple queueing models using the theory of birth death processes.

 # Advanced Markovian Queuing Models